chhuang-one/sqxclib/README.md

 	table->index("users_id_index", "id", NULL);

 	// If columns and members use default names - 'created_at' and 'updated_at',
-	// you can use below line to replace above 2 timestamp() functions.
+	// you can use below line to replace above 2 timestamp() methods.
 //	table->timestamps<User>();
 ```